 How has the EU Impacted the Governance of Migration Policy?

 Governance is “societies’ collective steering and management” that is constantly changing (Peters, 2002).
 There are continual pressures to transform governance, namely how government develops and implements policies (Peters, 2002).
 Within the context of the EU, much of the literature has focused around the concept of governance as it relates to “power relations…as well as the substance of policies “(van Kersbergen and van Waarden, 2004).
 Within the context of the EU, neo-institutionalists suggest that governance, or power relations exist across various levels of government and among non-state actors.
 Some neo-institutionalists assert that the EU is a political system with identifiable executive, legislative, and judicial features creating another level of government and the national, regional, and local levels of government all share power with the EU (Hooghe and Marks, 2001; Marks, 1993; Pierre and Peters, 2005).
 One perspective within neo-institutionalism is multi-level governance (MLG) which suggests that the EU adds a supranational layer of government with which national governments have to share authority in addition to subnational actors both public and private (Hooghe and Marks, 2001; van Kersbergen and van Waarden, 2004).
 MLG implies that there are several actors that participate in the policymaking process, and that the state does not hold the leading role any longer; instead, it is supranational, subnational and other private and public actors such as NGOs who legislate and implement laws (Hooghe and Marks, 2001; Bevir, 2008; Pierre and Peters, 2005).
 Although this approach still recognizes the role of the state, it suggests that, because of European integration, the state is weakened.
 Governance becomes transformed in that EU policymaking becomes non-hierarchical (Pierre and Peters, 2005; Tommel and Verdun, 2013).
-In this way, scholars suggest that there are New Modes of Governance (NMG), also termed soft governance, networks or MLG ((Dehousse, 2016; Tommel and Verdun, 2013) MORE CITES.
+In this way, scholars suggest that there are New Modes of Governance (NMG), also termed soft governance, networks or MLG ((Bevir, 2008; Dehousse, 2016; Majone, 1999; Tommel and Verdun, 2013).
 As Tommel and Verdun (2013) and Dehousse (2016) assert, NMG may not be so new.
 Also, Tommel and Verdun (2013) further argue that NMG occur in areas in which the EU both does and does not have competencies.
 Whichever term of NMG is used, the underlying concept is that coercion is not the center of EU policymaking and implementation, but rather cooperation and sharing of ideas, thus, shifting policy competencies across different levels of government and among both state and non-state actors.

-A competing perspective, the state-centric or liberal intergovernmentalist perspective asserts that states remain central to governance within the EU as European integration is seen as bargains among states acting in their rational self interest (Moravcsik, 2001) The state-centric model implies that member states remain the most important actors in the European context and in the policy-making process.
+A competing perspective, the state-centric or liberal intergovernmentalist perspective asserts that states remain central to governance within the EU as European integration is seen as bargains among states acting in their rational self interest (Moravcsik, 2001; 1994).
+The state-centric model implies that member states remain the most important actors in the European context and in the policy-making process.
 Within this perspective, there is a hierarchical order and member states remain central actors.